 I still haven’t made it to space, I haven’t been on my slalom ski since dislocating my shoulder, and I’m pretty sure the rock star days have passed me by!
 Years ago if people would have told me my career would take me around the world speaking, writing books and eventually becoming a pastor in Nashville, I would have thought they were crazy!
 But here I am doing things I never dreamed I would do!

 What do you dream about doing with your life?

 God has dreams for you too.
 I’m not sure He would use the word dreams, but He does have a plan specifically for you.
 God created you with certain abilities and talents.
-He has something for you to do that no one else can do better than you.”

 Second Thessalonians 3:10-13 is a great reminder about the importance of hard work.
 This passage lays it out pretty heavy.
 It tells us that we will not eat if we do not work!
 Verse 13 encourages us to never get tired of doing what is good.